-Housing is just the first step for young people.
-Once they have their own room, they need opportunities to build up their self-confidence – which is often extremely low.
+Housing is just the first step for homeless young people.
+Once they have their own room, they need opportunities to build confidence and self-esteem – which is often extremely low – and improve their mental health and self-worth.
 They also need to take on new challenges, like applying for jobs, learning skills and working as a team.

 The Centrepoint Engagement team is always working hard to give young people these opportunities.
 For many, sport and physical activity can be an easy and informal opportunity for staff to talk to them about personal development and get them on the right track to going back into education or further training.

 2019 is a big year for our Engagement team.
 We’re planning to move into Yorkshire and Sunderland to provide our programmes for young people in these areas.
 These sessions will offer everything from dance to cookery classes, and training in cricket, boxing and football.

 Our sessions are incredibly popular with young people.
 We partner with some of the country’s leading football clubs, including Arsenal and Chelsea, and this year we’re organising the England team for the first-ever Street Child Cricket World Cup.

 For one cohort at our training centre with Arsenal we had 52 people engaged in the programme.
 38 of the young people completed the course, which is unheard of.
 So we have a strong belief in our product, but of course there’s always room for improvement.